Bill Blair: Chief of the Toronto Police Service

 Blair was selected in a 4–2 vote of the Toronto Police Services Board in early April 2005, and formally appointed Chief of the Toronto Police Service on April 26, 2005.
 He succeeded Mike Boyd, who had served as interim chief after the expiry of Julian Fantino's contract.
 Prior to his appointment as chief, Blair worked for approximately 30 years as a Toronto police officer, with assignments involving drug enforcement, organized crime and major criminal investigations.
 Blair served as president of the Canadian Association of Chiefs of Police.

-In the spring of 2009, Tamil Canadians in Toronto upset by civilian deaths in the Sri Lankan Civil War, which included an overnight artillery bombardment that killed 378 civilians and wounded 1,100, allegedly perpetrated by government forces, staged a series of protests in Toronto, including shutting down the northbound and southbound lanes of University Avenue for four days while protesting in front of the US Consulate, and illegally blocking traffic on the Gardiner Expressway.
+In the spring of 2009, Tamil Canadians in Toronto upset by civilian deaths in the Sri Lankan Civil War, which included an overnight artillery bombardment that killed 378 civilians and wounded 1,100, allegedly perpetrated by the Sri Lankan military, staged a series of protests in Toronto, including shutting down the northbound and southbound lanes of University Avenue for four days while protesting in front of the US Consulate, and illegally blocking traffic on the Gardiner Expressway.
 Blair and the police faced pressure to crack down on the demonstrations, arrest and deporting the protesters.
 Instead, Blair used his experience in community policing to ensure that minimal force was used, spoke respectfully of the protesters' rights to expression, and negotiated the peaceful resolution of the events.
 The Canadian Tamil Congress would later award Blair an inaugural "Leaders for Change Award" for his leadership during the protests.

 During demonstrations against the G20 Toronto Summit nearly 1,000 arrests were made, making it the largest mass arrest in Canadian history.
 In the aftermath of the protests, the Toronto Police Service and the Integrated Security Unit (ISU) for the summit were heavily criticized for brutality during the arrests.
 Protests called for Blair to resign.
 In a December 2010 interview, Blair indicated that he would not resign, despite growing criticism of his leadership during and after the summit.

-A class action lawsuit was begun against TPS on behalf of all of those who were arrested in spite of the TPS' several attempts to stop proceedings.
+A class action lawsuit was begun against TPS on behalf of all of those who were arrested in spite of the TPS's several attempts to stop proceedings.
 As of November 10, 2016, the Supreme Court of Canada ruled that it will not hear the Toronto Police Services Board's appeal, and the suit was able to proceed to trial.
 On August 17, 2020, the lawsuit had resulted in a $16.5 million settlement.
 Those arrested were each awarded dollar amounts ranging from $5,000 to $24,700.